IgniteUI/help-topics/topics/02_Controls/igScheduler/03_Configuring/00_igScheduler_Configure_Resources.md

 ### Code example

-The resources are passed to the resourceItemsSource of the `ScheduleListDataSource` as array of objects.
+The resources collection is assigned to the `resources` option:

 ```javascript
 var resources = [